 FAQ - SB 454 Paid Sick Time Law

-The new law requires Oregon employers to provide sick time to employees beginning on January 1, 2016.
-Employees are able to use the sick time for a wide range of illness or preventative care reasons as well as to take care of family members.
+Oregon's Sick Time law (Senate Bill 454) required Oregon employers to provide sick time to employees beginning on January 1, 2016.
+Employees are able to use the sick time for a wide range of illness or preventative care reasons, as well as to take care of family members.

 Oregon Sick Time Provisions: